 We spoke about our processes, our set timescales, and how we manage candidate engagement.
-But then we spoke about what the client could do to stop it happening.
+But then we spoke about what the client could do to boost candidate engagement stop it happening.

 Clearly Define Why You’re Hiring

-It’s why we have a indepth call with the Hiring Manager and key stakeholders for every role, figuring out why the business is hiring for this role, how it might develop in future, and how they can future-proof this hire.
+It’s why we have an in-depth call with the Hiring Manager and key stakeholders for every role before we start the hiring process, figuring out why the business is hiring for this role, how it might develop in future, and how they can future-proof this hire.

 Candidates Like to Be Sold To

-Through decades of hiring, we’ve found that every candidate is, to some degree, passive, whether they’re actively job hunting or not.
-That makes good candidate engagement very important in the process.
+Through decades of hiring, we’ve found that every candidate in the talent pool is, to some degree, passive, whether they’re actively job hunting or not.
+That makes good candidate experience and engagement very important in the recruitment process.

 Long Interview Processes Turn Candidates Off

 Or, more accurately, uncertain interview processes turn candidates off.

 A 2019 survey by Indeed showed 13% of job seekers ghosted a business because there wasn’t enough engagement with the recruiter or Hiring Manager.